louMoxy/project-nightingale/content/_index.md

     recorded and can be subjective and prone to recall bias (a patient trying to remember how their sleep has been affected over the last year, how many flares they have had etc).
 This app makes it easy!
+  headline: How does it work?
+  headerColor: "#BD10E0"
+  textAlignment: left
 - template: 1-column-text
   block: one-column-1
   alignment: left